 - 1/4 teaspoon coarse kosher salt more or less to taste

 - 2 tablespoons light olive oil

-- Add all ingredients to a food processor; pulse a few times to break up the larger pieces of food, then process until it forms a paste (about 1 minute).
+- Add all ingredients to a food processor.
+Pulse a few times to break up the larger pieces of food, then process until it forms a paste (about 1 minute).

-Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items, which helps me keep this site alive – thank you for helping to support An Edible Mosaic!
+Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
+Thank you for helping to support An Edible Mosaic!